-The Prevention Intervention Center provides research-based prevention strategies to schools to promote healthy behaviors and a positive school climate.
-The center also provides crisis response support services to schools in the event of a death, natural disaster, or other traumatic event.
+The department of Student Assistance Programs offers student centered supports including prevention strategies that promote healthy behaviors and a positive school climate.
+Under this department, the office of school counseling along with the coordinator of crisis response provides crisis response support services to schools in the event of a death, natural disaster, or other traumatic event.